privcount/privcount/doc/CounterDefinitions.markdown

 * Streams with zero (total read and write) or negative byte counts are ignored.
 * Cell counts are not collected on Inactive Circuits.

+### CountList

+The Count of Connections, Circuits, Streams, Cells, Bytes, or descriptor Stores seen by the relay, that match one of the lists configured on the Tally Server.

 ### ClientIPCount

 The number of unique Client IP addresses seen by the relay in each 10 minute